-They’re all laying close to the kill, relaxed as if they’ve just devoured a family feast during the holidays.
+They’re all lying close to the kill, relaxed as if they’ve just devoured a family feast during the holidays.
 Some of the lions have crimson-painted faces, blood still dripping from their chins.
 They seem relaxed and satiated as the drone keeps pulling out of view.

-As the video loops and you get a close-up view again, you can spot the male lion as if at the head of the table, and a few younger lions also feasting along with the primary hunters, the lionesses.
+As the video loops and you get a close-up view again, you can spot the male lion as if at the head of the table and a few younger lions also feasting along with the primary hunters, the lionesses.
 It’s an extraordinary perspective that only a drone can deliver!